Santa Claus, hundreds of shoppers head to Fresno’s Riverpark for Black Friday sales

-FRESNO, Calif.
-(KGPE)- The day after Thanksgiving, known as Black Friday, was a busy day in Fresno as people pulled out their wallets and filled their arms with shopping bags for one of the busiest shopping days of the year.
+FRESNO, California.
+(KSEE)- The day after Thanksgiving, known as Black Friday, was a busy day in Fresno as people pulled out their wallets and filled their arms with shopping bags for one of the busiest shopping days of the year.

 “It was a little busy,” said 7-year-old Sydney who came shopping with her mother.
 “There were a lot of people.”